A while ago, I ran into one of my old coworkers at the grocery store.

 Let’s say that the person who you love the most on this earth is on the other side of that brick wall.

-It could be your child, your significant other, your parents, your sibling, your best friend, your pet–it doesn’t matter who it is, just picture that he/she is on the other side of that brick wall.
+It could be your child, your significant other, your parents, your sibling, your best friend, your pet–it doesn’t matter who it is, just picture your loved one is on the other side of that brick wall.

 Here’s where it gets interesting: